Milk Hill

 Milk Hill, located near Alton Priors east of Devizes, is the highest point in the county of Wiltshire, southwest England, at some 295 m above sea level (the adjacent Tan Hill rises to 294 m).
-It is the location of the Alton Barnes white horse (a hill figure cut in 1812).
+It is the location of the Alton Barnes White Horse (a hill figure cut in 1812).

+Height

 On 23 August 2009, the BBC programme Countryfile featured an item on analysis by Ordnance Survey to determine whether Milk or Tan Hill is the higher.
 It was confirmed that Milk Hill is 26 cm higher than Tan Hill.